Efficient classical algorithms for simulating symmetric quantum systems: Permutation invariance on qubits

-Finally, we consider an application of Theorem~\ref{thm:sym_dyn} to the symmetric group case.
-We note that the Schur transform on $n$ qubits can be implemented up to an accuracy $\epsilon$ in time $\operatorname{\tilde{O}}\left(n\operatorname{poly}\log\left(\epsilon^{-1}\right)\right)$~\cite{harrowschur}, giving an efficient (approximate) implementation of $V_{STO}$.
-As a specific application of this result, we now consider the following learning problem, for which a variational quantum algorithm was given in \cite{schatzki2022theoretical}: \begin{corollary}[Efficient classical simulation of permutation-invariant models] Consider a binary classification problem with labels $y_i\in\left\{-1,1\right\}$ and empirical loss
+As a specific application of our results, we now consider one of the learning problems for which a variational quantum algorithm was given in Ref.~\cite{schatzki2022theoretical}. \changevtwo{We emphasize that here, just as in Lemma~\ref{lem:sym_dyn}, we do not require that the input states $\rho_i$ respect the symmetries of the model.} For simplicity we assume the quantum input setting of Theorem~\ref{thm:perm_eq_dyns_quant_inp}, but a similar theorem can be given for MPS inputs. \begin{corollary}[Efficient classical simulation of permutation-invariant models] Consider a binary classification problem with labels $y_i\in\left\{-1,1\right\}$ and empirical loss